 What is stroke rehabilitation?

-Over time, you can create new brain pathways so you use different parts of the brain to do the things you used to do before the stroke.
+Rehabilitation helps your brain create new brain pathways.
+In this way, you learn to use different parts of your brain to do the things you did before your stroke.

 How does a stroke affect the body?